Note

 In addition to tasks that are common to administrator and member accounts, you can centrally perform various administrative tasks for your organization.
 Before you perform these tasks, it’s a good idea to review the considerations and recommendations for managing invitation-based organizations in Macie.

-Adding Amazon Macie member accounts to an invitation-based organization
+Adding Macie member accounts to an

-As the Macie administrator for an invitation-based organization, you add member accounts to your organization by performing two primary steps:
+As the Amazon Macie administrator for an invitation-based organization, you add member accounts to your organization by performing two primary steps:

-1. Add the accounts to your account inventory in Macie.
+Add the accounts to your account inventory in Macie.
 This associates the accounts with your account.

-2. Send membership invitations to the accounts.
+Send membership invitations to the accounts.

 When an account accepts your invitation, it becomes a member account in your organization.